filewatcher/filewatcher/README.md

 *   Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 *   Send me a pull request.
 Bonus points for topic branches.

+## Releasing

+This section is for maintainers.

+Use `toys gem release 9.8.7` for releasing new versions.
+It'll make changes to the `version.rb` file, `CHANGELOG.md` (with confirmation, feel free to edit before continue), make a git commit, a git tag, push them, build a gem, push the gem.

 ## Copyright